 • TP = total pressure

-• Mole Fraction is the fraction of moles of substance (must be less than 1)
+• Mole Fraction is the fraction of the total moles made up by the substance (0 to 1, inclusive)

 To calculate a partial pressure, multiply the total pressure by the mole fraction.